SAN ANTONIO HILL COUNTRY

 - Clark High School

-Additionally, TMI Episcopal (formerly Texas Military Institute) is the oldest Episcopal college preparatory school in the Southwest, located in this area.
+Additionally, TMI Episcopal (formerly Texas Military Institute) is the oldest Episcopal college preparatory school in the Southwest, right here in San Antonio.

-Matches Boerne's cycle — approximately a week behind the San Antonio urban core in spring and a week ahead in fall, because of the Hill Country elevation and limestone terrain.
+Boerne's pest activity runs about a week behind San Antonio in the spring and a week ahead in the fall.
+This is due to the elevation and limestone terrain of the Hill Country.

-- Apr–May: Honey bee swarm peak (The Dominion meter boxes, mature tree cavities, and stone retaining walls all generate calls)
+- Apr–May: This marks the peak of honey bee swarming.
+We often get calls from The Dominion about meter boxes, mature tree cavities, and stone retaining walls.

-- Nov–Jan: Slow period; structural honey bee colonies remain active in wall voids
+- Nov–Jan: Things slow down, but structural honey bee colonies can still be active in wall voids.

-Leon Springs and The Dominion have a lot of absentee owners, vacation second homes, and high-end clients who don't want techs on the property unless scheduled.
-Pest Trappers runs scheduled preventive programs that front-load service in March–April, so nests don't establish during peak residential use months.
-We coordinate with Dominion Country Club grounds crews, with property managers at Cielo and The Bluffs, and with estate managers for the larger acreage properties along Scenic Loop.
+Leon Springs and The Dominion are home to many absentee owners, vacation second homes, and high-end clients who prefer not to have techs on their property unless it's scheduled.
+At Pest Trappers, we offer scheduled preventive programs that start in March–April to prevent nests from forming during the busy residential months.
+We work closely with the grounds crews at Dominion Country Club, property managers at Cielo and The Bluffs, and estate managers for the larger properties along Scenic Loop.

 - The last messenger out of the Alamo — John W. Smith — received his land grant here in Leon Springs.
 Smith carried a final dispatch from William Travis out of the Alamo during the siege in March 1836, fought at San Jacinto, and later became the first elected mayor of San Antonio.
 His land grant in Leon Springs was later partly sold to John O. Meusebach.